drake-1024/machinelearning_R/Basics/04 ROC and Precision-Recall Curves/Notes.md

 2. **Data Simulation for Height Cutoff**: Create predictions based on whether height exceeded predefined cutoff values.
 Then, compute sensitivity, specificity, and precision for each cutoff.

-3. **ROC Curve**: Plot Sensitivity against Precision (1 - specificity) for both methods.
+3. **ROC Curves**: Plot Sensitivity against Precision (1 - specificity) for both methods.

-4. **Precision-Recall Curve**: Plot Precision against Recall to highlight differences in precision due to prevalence.
+4. **Precision-Recall Curves**: Plot Precision against Recall to highlight differences in precision due to prevalence.

 5. **Comparison by Reclassifying Positives**: Re-evaluate PR curves by redefining "positives" (e.g., treating Males as positive).
 Notice how precision changes with prevalence.